MdRimon29/Runs_llm_locally/ollama/readme.md

-# Where models are stored?
+## Where models are stored?
 - By default, Ollama stores all downloaded models in this hidden folder:
     ~/Library/Application Support/Ollama/models
--when you ask question to llm, I mean ollama, its response stores in ram, it doesn't stored that information permanently
+- when you ask question to llm, I mean ollama, its response stores in ram, it doesn't stored that information permanently

-# How to delete models you don't need?
+## How to delete models you don't need?
 - Run following command in your terminal- ollama rm <model_name>